Astronaut101/Django-Social-Network-App/README.md

 We have a few essential changes to our template by updating our `profile.html` source code:

 * We have wrapped our two 'Follow' and 'Unfollow' buttons in an HTML `<form>` element and added the HTML attribute `method` with the value `"post"` to clarify that we'll send data with this form.
 * We added a [CSRF token](https://docs.djangoproject.com/en/3.2/ref/csrf/) that Django conveniently provides.
-We neeed to add this for security reasons if we want to allow our users to submit forms in our Django app.
+We need to add this for security reasons if we want to allow our users to submit forms in our Django app.
 * We added two HTML attributes to both `<button>` elements:

 1. [name](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button#attr-name) defines what key we'll use to access the value in our view function.
 We set this key to `"follow"` for both buttons.